Boltawy/Spicy-Tower/README.md

 - 💀 Difficulty increases the higher you go
 - ⏫ The faster you move, the higher you jump — and the faster your score climbs!
 - 🎧 Retro SFX and music for max nostalgia
-- 🎨 Parallax scrolling for that sweet, sweet depth
+- 🎨 Parallax scrolling for sweet depth
 - 🧪 90% code, 10% duct tape, 100% passion — it’s a fun little mess
 - 🧙‍♂️ An epic final boss?
 Maybe.
 You'll have to find out...